visionify/visionai/README.md

 Key features of **VisionAI** include:

-- **No new installations/sensors/cameras needed**: Works with any IP/security cameras using RTSP streams.
+- **No hardware installation**: Works with any IP/security cameras using RTSP streams.
+No need to install any new cameras, sensors, or other hardware.

 - **User-friendly**: Easy-to-use web and CLI interfaces for managing cameras and associated apps, catering to both technical and non-technical users.